microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-overview.md

 ---
-title: "Overview"
+title: "Microsoft Entra Health scenario monitoring API overview"
-description: "Use the Microsoft Entra scenario health monitoring API to view anomalous usage pattern for your tenant on business-critical identity scenarios and receive alert notification"
+description: "The Microsoft Entra Health scenario monitoring APIs allows you to view anomalous usage patterns for your tenant on business-critical identity scenarios and receive alert notifications."
 author: "huatang92"
 ms.localizationpriority: medium
 ms.subservice: "entra-monitoring-health"
 doc_type: resourcePageType
-toc.title: "Microsoft Entra health monitoring"
+toc.title: "Scenario monitoring"
 ---

-# Overview
+# Microsoft Entra Health scenario monitoring API overview

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use the Microsoft Entra scenario health monitoring API to view anomalous usage patterns for your tenant on business-critical identity scenarios and receive alert notifications.
-The API is built to fire alerts based on monitoring the health metric streams in serviceActivity APIs.
+The Microsoft Entra Health scenario monitoring APIs allows you to view anomalous usage patterns for your tenant on business-critical identity scenarios and receive alert notifications.
+The API is built to fire alerts based on monitoring the health metric streams in [serviceActivity APIs](../resources/serviceactivity.md).
 These alerts contain information about the type, date, and impact of the anomalous usage patterns and allow you to investigate and remediate issues that you find.

 ## Licenses

-Premium licensing is required to use this feature.
-Learn more about [Working with the authentication methods usage report API](../resources/authenticationmethods-usage-insights-overview.md).
+For more information about the licenses required to use this premium feature, see [Microsoft Entra licensing: Microsoft Entra monitoring and health](/entra/fundamentals/licensing#microsoft-entra-monitoring-and-health).

 ## Common requests